 Careful consideration should be given to determine suitability for participation in these programmes – Men who do not acknowledge that they have perpetrated inter-personal violence, who have specific psychiatric disorders, who have an active alcohol or drug addiction may not be appropriate candidates for participation in batterer intervention programmes, unless such programmes also address these other conditions within the group or provide access to these complementary interventions.
 Additionally, other types of abusers who may be screened out include those who become violent with counsellors, sex offenders, those who are suicidal, men who appear to be unafraid of the law and those who are disruptive in group settings or who fail to attend sessions regularly (Rothman et al., 2003).

 High-risk men in particular should be identified at the outset of programmes, in order to engage and supervise them appropriately.
-For an overview and recommended resources on risk assessment, see Risk Assessment Measures in Prediction of Domestic/Interpersonal Violence: Brief Overview of Some Issues and Measures (Smita Vir Tyagi 2003).
+For an overview and recommended resources on risk assessment, see for example: Inventory of Spousal Violence Risk Assessment Tools Used in Canada (Department of Justice Canada, 2009).

 Lesson learned regarding exclusion criteria for men to attend programmes for perpetrators - It is important however, that attention be paid to what happens to men (and their partners) who are excluded from programmes.
 Data from theUS suggests that men in batterer programmes are more likely to have mental disorders, personality disorders, and substance abuse than either men in the general population or batterers who are not referred to such programmes, making it important to consider whether programmes for batterers may have to address these other conditions as well (Bennett and Williams 2001).
 Whenever possible, efforts should be made to connect them to specialized services that are equipped to address addictions or psychiatric conditions.